Upcoming Trainings and Events

 Click for more information about the Substance Use Disorders in Hospital Care ECHO.

-Click for more information about the Substance Use Disorders in Ambulatory Care ECHO.
+Click for more information about the Effective Systems for Treating Addiction in Primary Care.

 Hepatitis C: Treatment and Elimination – ONLY A FEW SPACES LEFT

 This 16 session ECHO series will help build or improve systems of care that effectively treat hepatitis C in the primary care setting.
 Topics will include diagnosis, screening and treatment of hepatitis B and C, assessing fibrosis and cirrhosis, prevention of transmission and re-infection, designing a team-based care approach to hepatitis C, and more.

 Sessions for this cohort will occur every other Thursday, noon – 1 p.m., October 17, 2019 – June 11, 2020.

 Click for more information about the Hepatitis C: Treatment and Elimination ECHO.

 Pain Management and Substance Use Disorders – Dental

 This 6-session program will build the capacity of dentists and their teams to increase responsible opioid prescribing.

 Sessions for this cohort will occur on Thursdays, 12:30 – 1:30 p.m., January 16 through April 2, 2020.